theeejo/Article-Storage-SPA/README.md

 # Article-Storage-SPA

-Simple Single Page Application for storing articles and their references using React, Node.js, Express.js, MySQL.
+Single Page Application for storing articles and their references using React, Node.js, Express.js, MySQL.

 ## Key Features